mskyaxl/wsl-terminal/README.md

 ## Usage

-Run `open-wsl.exe` to open a WSL terminal in current directory.
+Run `open-wsl.exe` to open a WSL terminal in current directory (need to be on a local NTFS volume, [more details](https://github.com/rprichard/wslbridge)).

 Add a `Open wsl here` context menu to explorer.exe, modify path of `open-wsl.exe` in `doc/wsl-terminal/open-wsl-here (modify path first).reg`, and then run it.